PROJECT HAIL MARY

 The heart of the story lies in the relationship between Ryland Grace, a genius grade-school teacher, and Rocky, an alien made of stone.
 Despite their biological divide, they use the universal languages of physics and chemistry to build a bridge of communication.
 While such a gap might typically hinder a real connection, the film utilizes physical comedy and genuine emotional weight to make the audience care deeply for both characters, an impressive feat and undoubtedly the film’s greatest strength.

 Directors Phil Lord and Christopher Miller excel at crafting family-friendly empathy, and this film has wholesome heart in spades.
-Screenwriter Drew Goddard also deserves credit for a script that feels sincere and moving while remaining almost impossibly optimistic, clearly benefiting from Andy Weir’s stellar source material.
+Screenwriter Drew Goddard also deserves credit for a script that feels sincere and moving while remaining almost impossibly hopeful, clearly benefiting from Andy Weir’s stellar source material.
 This writing team is now two-for-two, following The Martian as a masterful adaptation.
 Additionally, the score deserves a shout-out; it pulls at the heartstrings during the film's most dramatic moments.

 Is the film perfect?
 It’s close.
 Some of the early comedy felt a bit excessive for my taste, and the scenario occasionally feels a bit too convenient in how it establishes an unwilling protagonist up against formidable odds.
 However, those are minor quibbles that feel like unwarranted pessimism when considering a story this special.
-It is a landmark film that invites comparison to Steven Spielberg’s E.T., a film that is sorely needed in these pessimistic, darkly cynical times.

 No comments: